Hadeynike/sentiment-analysis/README.md

 # reddit-sentiment-analysis
-This program goes through reddit, finds the Top mentioned tickers and uses Vader SentimentIntensityAnalyzer to calculate the ticker compound values.
+This program goes through reddit, finds the most mentioned tickers and uses Vader SentimentIntensityAnalyzer to calculate the ticker compound values.

 ## Program Parameter
 <pre>